gagolews/clustering-benchmarks/.devel/sphinx/weave/many-partitions.md

 # There Can Be Many Valid Partitions

-We believe that it is in the very spirit of unsupervised learning that for some datasets, **there might be multiple equally valid/plausible/useful ways to partition them**
-(see also {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion).
+We believe that it is in the very spirit of unsupervised learning that in many cases, **there might be many equally valid/plausible/useful ways to partition a given dataset** (see also {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion).

 ## Alternative Labellings

-This is why many benchmark sets in our suite come with alternative labellings.
+This is why some benchmark sets come with alternative labellings.
 For instance, consider the {ref}`graves/zigzag_noisy <sec:suite-v1>`
 dataset {cite}`graves`: